“All I have are negative thoughts…”

 A completely natural but often unhelpful approach many of us take in the face of negative thoughts is to try to push them away.
 It makes sense – you don’t want these negative thoughts, and you know that they’re getting in the way of your happiness, so logic would dictate that you should avoid such thoughts altogether.

-However, as per the nature of the mind, the more we suppress or avoid thoughts and feelings, the more powerful they become.
-If we are unwilling to accept a thought, we might even go to great lengths to banish it from our minds.
+However, as per the nature of the mind, the more we combat or avoid thoughts and feelings, the more powerful they become.
+If we are unwilling to acknowledge a thought, we may even go to great lengths to banish it from our minds.

 Avoidance, whether through escape from alone time or through substances, is dangerous.
 The more we try to escape from ourselves, the more dependent we become on the means of escape.

-For example, drugs or alcohol might offer some temporary relief from negativity, but as soon as the effects wear off, we’re left to deal with it, our thoughts once again, this time more tired and drained than before.
-We might keep turning to drugs or alcohol to cope, but this is a prerequisite for dependence and addiction and can be fatal.
+For example, drugs or alcohol may offer some temporary relief from negativity, but as soon as the effects wear off, we’re left to tend to our thoughts once again, this time more tired and drained than before.
+We may keep turning to drugs or alcohol to cope, but this is a prerequisite for dependence and addiction and can be fatal.

 How to accept your thoughts

 Research published in Clinical Psychology Review explored the effects of thought suppression and found that it can be damaging to our mental and emotional health and well-being.
-The researchers, all of whom are accredited psychologists, recommend finding healthier ways to deal with negative thoughts instead of engaging in avoidance.
+The researchers, all of whom are accredited psychologists, recommend finding healthier ways to handle negative thoughts instead of engaging in avoidance.

 Accepting our thoughts and feelings without judgment or comparison can be tricky to practice at first, but it gets easier with time and consistency.
-The main goal is to become a witness or observer of your thoughts rather than enter a state or reactivity when they come up.
+It is critical to become a witness or observer of your thoughts rather than enter a state or reactivity when they come up.

 Becoming a witness to our thoughts and feelings is taught by practitioners and teachers of mindfulness meditation.
 One of the mindfulness movement pioneers, Jon Kabat Zinn, founded Mindfulness-Based Stress Reduction (MBSR) in the late 1970s, and mindfulness has become increasingly popular ever since.
 It is appropriate for people of all ages and backgrounds.